aniztar/aniUtils/README.md

 # aniUtils
-A collection of utilities/tools to make using C convenient
+A collection of utilities/tools to make using C convenient.